anuraagkn/VOC-Detection-Instrument/README.md

 ```
 :SYSTem:AUTOmatic:STARtFREQuency 1000;:SYSTem:AUTOmatic:STOPFREQuency 10000
 ```
-Sets the start and stop frequenies for an automated experiment to 1,000Hz and 10,000Hz respectively.
+Sets the start and stop frequencies for an automated experiment to 1,000Hz and 10,000Hz respectively.

-A full list of commands is available at [here](https://github.com/anuraagkn/VOC-Detection-Instrument/blob/master/COMMANDS.md).
+A full list of commands is available [here](https://github.com/anuraagkn/VOC-Detection-Instrument/blob/master/COMMANDS.md).

 ## Built With